-Looking for the best things to do in Woodstock NY?
+Looking for the best things to do in and around Woodstock NY?
 Read on for my recommendations.

 There were three dozen other rock festivals that year and many of them ended in riots.

-Here’s the skinny on all the things you should do while in the area.
+Here’s the skinny on some of the things you should do while in the area.

 1) See the world’s largest kaleidoscope

 You read that right — the world’s largest kaleidoscope.

 Housed in a silo measuring 56 feet tall and 38 feet in diameter, the Emerson Kaleidoscope is the holder of the Guinness Book of World Records title, on display in the accompanying store.

 The store also holds rare and expensive kaleidoscope and will introduce you to an art you never knew existed.